Asana/jira-server-plugin/README.md

 [steps in this community thread](https://community.atlassian.com/t5/Questions-for-Confluence/User-permissions-add-attachments/qaq-p/24287).

 ##### After successful setting up of my Asana Domains the list is not shown on the plugin page.
 What should I do?
 We are investigation the cause of this but for now there is a workaround: repeat the connection steps for the same domain.
-It will keep existing jira issues and their relations to asana tasks.
+It will keep existing Jira issues and their relations to Asana tasks.
 The list of the connections will appear again.

 # Getting further help
 If you have further questions, get in contact with us [here](https://asana.com/support).